 2. Marvel At The Gorgeous Japanese Bridge

 Just look at the stunning colors and design, particularly when the water in front is still and a beautiful reflection bounces back from the surface.

-The best time to visit is early in the morning before anyone else in Hoi An is awake.
+The best time to visit the Japanese Bridge is early in the morning before anyone else in Hoi An is awake.
 There will be no one around and the water will be perfectly still.

-3. Feast on Banh Mi
+3. Feast On Banh Mi

 4. Explore Hoi An Central Market

-5. Take a Boat Ride on Thu Bon River at Night
+5. Take A Boat Ride On Thu Bon River At Night

 The best time to hop in a boat is around sunset before it gets too crowded later in the night.
 The UNESCO ancient town is strikingly alluring from the river as its yellow buildings illuminate under bright lanterns.